eoleedi/TimeTree-Exporter/README.md

 icalendar==5.0.12

 # Limitations
-Currently, TimeTree data can only be downloaded manually through a web browser.
+1. Currently, TimeTree data can only be downloaded manually through a web browser.
+2. Alarms(Alerts) can't be imported to Google Calendar through iCal format due to Google's bug.

 # Support
 If you think it's helpful, kindly support me!